AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 $v$ = Kinematic viscosity of water
 $V_{minfl}$ = Minimum approach velocity required to fluidize the sand bed

 In the prototype reactor the subteam fabricated, sand serves as the granular solid and water serves as the fluid.
-Water has a known density and kinematic viscosity, but the material properties of sand may vary.
-The subteam used silica sand to design the prototype reactor, as it was readily available in the AguaClara laboratory.
+Water has a known density and kinematic viscosity, but the material properties of sand vary.
+The subteam used silica sand to construct the prototype reactor.
 The subteam experimentally determined the silica sand's porosity and average grain diameter, as discussed in the Methods section of the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md).
 The subteam found silica sand's density in a presentation by [Weber-Shirk](https://courses.cit.cornell.edu/cee4540/pdf/Filtration.pdf).

-**tsb49 edit this** Conversely to fluidization velocity: when a liquid or gas flows through a granular solid at a certain threshold velocity known as the fluidized bed's "entrainment velocity", the grains no longer fluidize.
+Conversely to fluidization velocity: when a liquid or gas flows through a granular solid at a certain threshold velocity known as the fluidized bed's "entrainment velocity", the grains no longer fluidize.
 They flow upward along with the gas or liquid (Denn, 1980).
-In the case that a fluidized bed reactor is used in an AguaClara plant, the reactor must be designed such that the entrainment velocity is never reached by the influent water.
+In the case that a fluidized bed reactor is implemented in an AguaClara plant, the reactor must be designed such that the entrainment velocity is never reached by the influent water.
 Equation 2 quantifies entrainment velocity.

 #### Equation 2
 $$ v_{max} = \frac{(\rho_{p}-\rho)g D^2_p}{18\eta}$$